 Troops were billeted at the workhouse during the Rebecca Riots of 1842-3 and one of the ringleaders, David Davies, was held there for interrogation before being removed the County Goal at Carmarthen and later transported to Australia.

 In 1892, the guardians invited tenders for the erection of sick wards at the north of the workhouse, together with other additions and alterations, to plans by W. Griffiths.
 The building contract was awarded to Mr T. Hughes.
 Mr Hughes, despite his tender being a little above the cheapest to be submitted.
 This led to the guardians being accused of favouritism towards Hughes, who was closely associated with Liberalism in the town.
 In 1897, tenders were sought for further alterations and additions, also designed by Griffiths, which included a new boardroom.

 After 1930, the former workhouse was redesignated as a Public Assistance Institution.
 After 1948, the site became Bryntirion Hospital and continued to provide geriatric care until its closure in September 2004.
-The site is being redeveloped but, after a successful campaign by the local Llanelli Community Heritage group, the entrance and hub sections of the old building are to be preserved.
+The site was redeveloped in 2006-7 and, after a successful campaign by the Llanelli Community Heritage group, the entrance and hub sections of were preserved as part of the new buildings.

 A separate T-shaped building immediately to the west of the workhouse served as the union's children's home from around 1900.
 It later became the town's register office.

-A campaign in 2004 to save this building unfortunately proved less successful and its demolition was due to take place in early 2005.
+A campaign in 2004 to save this building unfortunately proved less successful and it was demolished in 2005.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.